Scientific Name: Caesalpinia pulcherrima

 Bengali: ক্রিশ্নচূড়া Krishnachura, রাধাচূড়া Radhachura

 The native of the peacock flower is West Indies to Mexico.
-It is the tropical evergreen small tree and the family of this tree is Caesalpiniaceae.
+It is a tropical evergreen small tree and the family of this tree is Caesalpiniaceae.

 In the tropical zone, the height of this tree is 15-20′, and the branches are spread widely in the same width.
 In cultivation the peacock flower is usually 8-12′ tall, growing that large even after freezing to the ground the previous winter.